Ashwagandha in Sanskrit means "smell of the horse" to correlate it with the strength of…Read More

 A common health condition faced by millions across the globe is diabetes.
 To date, diabetes has affected people from various walks of life.
 This includes kids and adults.
 Striking figures from health organizations are a matter of concern.
-Many have increased queries about this condition, its causes, symptoms, and a lot more.
+Many have increased queries about this condition, its causes, symptoms, ayurvedic herbs for diabetes, and also the ayurvedic medicine for diabetes type 2.
 Today we are here to address the most commonly asked questions about diabetes.
 They will answer all your queries and help you with steps you can follow for a healthier life.
 Read on to acquaint yourself with Diabetes FAQs.

 Diabetes mellitus, also known as diabetes, is a condition in which the pancreas’s ability to produce insulin is impaired.
 The hormone insulin is responsible for moving sugar in your bloodstream to the cells in your body for energy.
 An insulin imbalance hence causes a spike in blood sugar levels.
 High blood sugar further leads to other health issues.

-The major difference between the two diabetes, type 1, and type 2 is the production of insulin.
+The major difference between the two diabetes, type 1, and type 2 is insulin production.
 When it comes to type 1 diabetes, the pancreas does not produce insulin.
 While in type 2 diabetes, the pancreas either produces insufficient insulin or is unable to use it properly.

 Medical professionals are yet unsure about the exact cause of type 1 diabetes.
 It is ideally a result of the immune system attacking the insulin-producing beta cells in the pancreas.
 In some cases, the genes can play a role as well.